linguistica-uchicago/lxa5/docs/sources/dev.rst

 3. Now under your personal GitHub account, you see a new repository called "lxa5".

-4. Clone this repository (i.e. <your-github-username>/lxa5, not linguistica-chicago/lxa5)
-   onto your local disk using Git, and also install the Linguistica 5 Python library:
+4. Clone this repository onto your local disk using Git, and also install the Linguistica 5 Python library:

    .. code::